kotakasahara/IBiSA_tools/doc/source/tutorial.rst

 .. image:: images/pore_axis_traj.png
     :width: 10 cm

-Analyzing the histogram of ions
+Analyzing a histogram of ions
 -------------------------------------------------------------------------

 Histogram of ion frequency over the 2D pore axis space can be drawn by::